huansha2002/fda-drug-approvals-analysis/README.md

 📧 Email: hwu188@syr.edu
 🌐 GitHub: [https://github.com/huansha2002](https://github.com/huansha2002)

+This repository is shared for educational and research demonstration purposes only.
+Unauthorized reproduction or commercial use is prohibited.
 ---

 *This project demonstrates how computational analytics can illuminate FDA regulatory and innovation dynamics.*